 Hiring a Chicago juvenile criminal defense attorney to handle your case will increase your chances of securing alternative sentence options.
 These options are less harsh than traditional methods of punishment and can significantly help a juvenile offender get back on track in life.
 Contact the Kostopoulos Law Group today to learn more.

 Expunging a Juvenile Criminal Record

 In recent years, Illinois has made it significantly easier to expunge juvenile criminal records.
 When a record is expunged your criminal record will no longer reflect that you were arrested, charged, and/or convicted of that crime.
 This will make it easier to get a job, rent an apartment, and enroll in school.
 Certain juvenile offenses cannot be expunged because they are believed to be extremely violent and dangerous.
 Criminal records that may not be expunged include first-degree murder, felony sex offenses, driving under the influence of alcohol, and reckless driving.

 If you have been arrested, charged, and/or convicted of a juvenile crime in Chicago and may be eligible for expungement, contact the Kostopoulos Law Group today.
 We can help to make your future less stressful by petitioning the court for an expungement.

 Experienced Chicago Juvenile Criminal Defense Attorneys

 Have you or someone you love been arrested and/or charged with a juvenile crime in Chicago?
-If so, do not hesitate to contact the Kostopoulos Law Group today for immediate legal assistance.
+If so, contact Chicago criminal defense attorney Gus Kostopoulos today for immediate legal assistance.
 Early intervention in a juvenile criminal case is essential to a positive outcome, so it is important to call us as soon as you can.
 We will fight to keep all criminal charges in juvenile court and avoid any serious and life-changing penalties.
 Call us today to set up your free consultation.